salesforce/refocus-bot-notes/bot/README.md

 ```
 ###_Context JSON_

-* name: the name of the context variable
+* name: the name of the context variable (camelCase)
 * type: the context type for the variable (int, double, time, etc)
 * range: the range of values the context variable could be
 * value: the value of the context variable